iPhone OS 1 to iOS 18 – A brief history of the iPhone software

 In the history of iOS versions, iOS version 6 saw the most controversies because of Apple’s escalating rivalry with Google.
 Although the newly launched Siri was a real breakthrough technology, issues with it resulted in significant revisions.

 Besides, from iPhone OS version 1.0, Google has included the Maps and YouTube applications pre-installed.
-But this time Apple replaced Google Maps with a new Apple Maps.
-But it was not up to the mark because of glitches, inaccurate instructions, and issues with other functionalities.
+But this time, Apple replaced Google Maps with a new Apple Maps.
+It was not up to the mark because of glitches, inaccurate instructions, and issues with other functionalities.

-Sidelining the flaws, iOS 6 got a Podcast app, more capable Siri, a Panoramic mode in Camera, and access to make FaceTime calls over cellular data.
+Sidelining the flaws, iOS 6 has a Podcast app, a more capable Siri, a Panoramic mode in the Camera, and access to make FaceTime calls over cellular data.

 Key features of iOS 6: